Jonathan Taylor Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Jonathan Taylor Player Prop Bets for NFL Week 6 - Indianapolis vs. Houston

-Jonathan Taylor will have several player prop betting options available when he suits up on Sunday at 1:00 PM ET live on CBS.
-Taylor and the Indianapolis Colts (1-4) ready for an AFC South matchup in Week 6 with the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+Jonathan Taylor has player prop betting options available from oddsmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+Taylor and the Indianapolis Colts (1-4) are set for an AFC South matchup in Week 6 against the Houston Texans (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.